-LINK TO THE PARKS MASTER PLAN

-The City of Auburn Parks Master Plan, adopted 10/6/16 has established a number of goals in order to:
+LINK TO THE PARKS MASTER PLAN The City of Auburn Parks Master Plan, adopted 10/6/16 has established a number of goals in order to: ✓ Create a parks system that supports the physical and mental well-being of people of all ages;

-- ✓ Create a parks system that supports the physical and mental well-being of people of all ages; - ✓ Provide care and maintenance of the parks that reinforces the desired character, supports safe and responsible use, and represents wise use of resources; - ✓ Strengthen community relationships and respectful use of parks; - ✓ Promote the value and multiple roles of parks to contribute to a resilient and sustainable community; - ✓ Ensure long term support and resources for parks programming, maintenance and capital improvements.
+- ✓ Provide care and maintenance of the parks that reinforces the desired character, supports safe and responsible use, and represents wise use of resources; - ✓ Strengthen community relationships and respectful use of parks; - ✓ Promote the value and multiple roles of parks to contribute to a resilient and sustainable community; - ✓ Ensure long term support and resources for parks programming, maintenance and capital improvements.

-The City's newly adopted 2016 Park Master Plan inventoried and assessed the City's 23 parks and open spaces.
+The Park Master Plan inventoried and assessed the City's 23 parks and open spaces.
 Each year the City works to reinvest in several "flagship" parks as well as neighborhood parks.
 Recently completed park improvements include:

-- Falcon and Casey Parks- installation of new turf surface and updated field lighting - Columbian Street Playground- installation of playground equipment and seating area - St. Francis Park- installation of new playground equipment and soccer fields - Clifford Field- new tennis and basketball court surfaces and softball infield playing surface - Casey Park- new community built playground, tennis and basketball court surfaces - Sherwood Playground- new playground equipment, fencing and basketball court surface - Buonocore Park- pathways and benches were installed
+- Falcon and Casey Parks- installation of new turf surface and updated field lighting - Columbian Street Playground- installation of playground equipment and seating area - St. Francis Park- installation of new playground equipment and soccer fields - Clifford Field new tennis and basketball court surfaces and softball infield playing surface - Casey Park- new community built playground, tennis and basketball court surfaces - Sherwood Playground- new playground equipment, fencing and basketball court surface - Buonocore Park- pathways, benches and new landscaping were installed - Miles/ Lepak Park- installation of living willow structure

-The Division of Park & Recreation's primary objective over the FY2020 to 2024 CIP period is to complete the rehabilitation and repair of apparatus that has been previously identified in City parks.
+The Division of Park & Recreation's primary objective over the FY2021 to 2025 CIP period is to complete the rehabilitation and repair of apparatus that has been previously identified in City parks.
 The second main objective is to sustain the City's existing parks, facilities, and natural resources.
 Current and future CDBG funded park and playground projects include completing site improvements to Bradford Street Park and Miles Lepak Park.